 Types of drug kinetics

-- Zero order kinetics: : The rate of metabolism and/or elimination remains constant and is independent of the concentration of the drug (e.g., metabolism of alcohol)
+- Zero order kinetics: The rate of metabolism and/or elimination remains constant and is independent of the plasma concentration of a drug at steady state (Cp decreases linearly over time)

-- First order kinetics: : The rate of metabolism and/or elimination is directly proportional to the plasma concentration of the drug (applies to most drugs)
+First order kinetics: The rate of metabolism and/or elimination is directly proportional to the plasma concentration of the drug (Cp decreases exponentially over time)